Speeding up your Computer

 So, is there anything else that slows up your access, even if you have said goodbye to Dialup ?
 Personally I have found that Browsers vary in their speed.
 That is things like Internet Explorer, Firefox, Opera and Google's Chrome (for this you have to have Vista or XP with SP2).
 My own experience is that Chrome accesses site instantaneously, while others tend to drag their heels a little.
 I understand that this is due to the computer language in which it is written.

-Analysis
+Analysis and Cleanup

 If you wish to find out how well (or what) your PC is doing you can get a number of free tools to analyse it:

-2. A more useful analyser is called Belarc from www.belarc.com.
+1. A useful analyser is called Belarc from www.belarc.com.
 Like the basic Sandra, this one is free.
 A friend ran Belarc on his machine and discovered a load of old antivirus stuff all fighting each other.
 He reported a noticeable increase in speed when he cleaned out all but one anti virus program Belarc will also list which Microsoft updates you have downloaded and which are missing.

-3. The on line service at www.pcpitstop.com will check your machine out and give you a report.
+2. The on line service at www.pcpitstop.com will check your machine out and give you a report.
 It also recommends that you download programs such as Registry Mechanic and an Optimizer (and these may cost money).
 But later tests have shown the Registry Cleaners and Defragging make little difference and CAN occasionally upset your machine.
 If your DO use a cleaner always back up your register.
 Sometimes I have found a Microsoft program has to be reinstalled after a cleanup.
 If this happens to you and haven't got the original disk you had better do a Restore immediately.

-4. More Cleanup Programs.
+3. More Cleanup Programs.
 There are as many of these things around as there are butterflies in summer.
 Which just shows that many people have the same problem you have.
 Some are useful.
 Some are a rip off.
-So which to use.
-Fred Langa, who knows a thing or two about such things, recommend JV16 as a general program to clean up many aspects of a cluttered PC.
+So which to use?
+Fred Langa, who knows a thing or two about such things, recommends JV16 as a general program to clean up many aspects of a cluttered PC.
 There is a trial version but then it will cost about £15.
 Could be well worth it.
 See http://www.macecraft.com/jv16powertools2006/ It promised to be a Software Manager, Startup Manager, Registry Manager, Registry Cleaner, Registry Find and Replace , Registry Monitor, Registry Compactor, File Finder, File Cleaner, File Organizer, Duplicate File Finder, Disk Wiper, Start Menu Fixer, History Cleaner, Cookie Manager and Privacy Protector.

-5. If you prefer Freeware then have a look at Ecleaner at http://personal.inet.fi/business/toniarts/ecleane.htm, which works along the same lines.
+4. If you prefer Freeware then have a look at Ecleaner at http://personal.inet.fi/business/toniarts/ecleane.htm, which works along the same lines.

 A popular and useful page to start on is http://www.askbobrankin.com/make_windows_xp_run_faster.html.
 You will find that most of what he says also applies to other Windows programs .